dhassan24/MarkovModel_AMLStateSpace/README.md

 ## Overview

-This repository reproduces and extends the transcriptomic state-space model of acute myeloid leukemia (AML) described in Rockne et al. (2021), applied to the 2018 AML mouse cohort.
+This repository extends the transcriptomic state-space model of acute myeloid leukemia (AML) described in Rockne et al. (2020), (applied to the 2018 AML mouse cohort) into a Markov Model Framework.
 Peripheral blood mononuclear cell (PBMC) mRNA time-series data from a CBFβ-SMMHC (CM) fusion-gene mouse model are used to:

 1. Construct a low-dimensional transcriptomic state-space via SVD